 Waterside Setback.
 No building or structure shall be built closer than fifty (50) feet from the ordinary high water mark excepting stairways and stairway landings of the same width as the stairway and pump enclosures of no greater size than three (3) feet high, three (3) feet wide and three (3) feet long. *09

 Minimum Floor Area.
-All dwellings shall contain a minimum of one thousand (1,000) square feet of floor area and a minimum core area of living space measuring at least twenty (20) feet by twenty (20) feet in size.
+All dwellings shall contain a minimum of one 500 square feet of floor area

 Maximum Lot Coverage.
 In the R-1 Lake Residential District, lot coverage as defined herein shall not exceed twenty percent (20%) of the lot area.

-ALTERNATIVE SETBACK REQUIREMENTS.
-Lots or parcels of record within the R-1 Lake Residential district, legally established on or before August 1, 2002 with total lot area of less than 20,000 square feet and/or lot width of less than 100 feet, shall be subject to the following alternate required yard standards: